 Your assets, as you’ll recall, are the things that generate wealth for you, such as investments, savings accounts, stocks, 401(k) plans, mutual funds, real estate, or a business that you own.
 Your liabilities are all the things that take money away from you, which might include your credit cards, the remaining balance on your car loan, or the mortgage on your home.
 Your balance sheet will give you a picture of your current wealth.
-(For more tools on creating your financial statement visit www.corporatedirect.com/loopholes-of-real-estate.)
+(For more tools on creating your financial statement get a copy of my book, “Loopholes of Real Estate“).

 Your personal financial statement will bring your financial goals into sharp relief.
 You’ll see where your debt is concentrated or how to pay it down, and you might see where you could bolster your asset column.
 (Here’s a list of 29 small business financial resources.)It may lead you to form a plan to decrease expenses or increase income.
 Some decide to downsize their homes in order to free up some money for investment, while others may opt to rent out their existing home and move to a smaller home to generate cash flow, increase passive income and decrease expenses.
 Only you can decide how to address your financial situation.
 Seeing your assets and liabilities in black and white will open up a lot of possibilities you hadn’t considered before.

 But unless you plan to increase your working hours, ask for a raise, or seek a better-paying job, your income options will be limited.
 The only real way to significantly improve your income will be to increase your passive or portfolio income.